Djack1010/tami/README.md

 ### Dependencies

-##### Ubuntu 18.04
+##### Ubuntu 18.04 -> Deprecated

+**Update**: All the new experiments were conducted on Ubuntu 18.04.
+We do not know it these old settings are still working.

 The project needs Python3 to be run, and it has been tested in Linux Environment (Ubuntu 18.04).
-It also needs Tensorflow 2.1, the dependencies for training on the GPU and installing all the requirements in `requirements/requirements_ubuntu18.txt`.
+It also needs Tensorflow 2.1, the dependencies for training on the GPU and installing all the requirements in `old/requirements_ubuntu18.txt`.
 You also need to set the variable `main_path` in utils/config.py to the full path to the repository folder on your local machine.

 ##### Ubuntu 20.04

-It was tested also on Ubuntu 20.04 with Tensorflow 2.3.
-The new requirements are stored in `requirements/requirements_ubuntu20.txt`.
+The new requirements are stored in `requirements.txt`.
 You can also run the script `install.sh` to set up all the necessary dependencies (excluding the GPU ones).

 #### External tools required for vectorization: